prototypefund/Digital_Bargeld-docs/core/api-sync.rst

-    including manual specification of a URL; here confirmation should only be possible if the provider is free or can be paid for; in this case, the wallet should trigger the payment interaction when the user presses the "select" button.
+    including manual specification of a URL; here confirmation should only be possible if the provider is free or can be paid for; in this case, the client should trigger the payment interaction when the user presses the "select" button.
   * a special button to "disable synchronization and backup"